Blake Ellis (tennis): 2021

 In October 2021, Ellis won his fifth ITF doubles title and third for the season.

 2024: First ITF title and career high ranking

 Ellis won four ATP Challenger doubles titles in 2024 including in Playford, South Australia, and in Sydney, New South Wales, in consecutive weeks alongside Thomas Fancutt.
-He won his first ITF title in November in Brisbane against Blake Mott to attain a career-high ranking of 319.
+He won his first ITF title in November in Brisbane against Blake Mott to attain a career-high ranking of No. 319.
 He finished the year ranked 338.

 2025: Australian Open Qualifying wildcard

-After a great season in 2024, Ellis was awarded a wildcard to compete in the 2025 Australian Open qualifying competition, aiming to reach a grand slam for the first time.
+After a great season in 2024, Ellis was awarded a wildcard to compete in the 2025 Australian Open qualifying competition, aiming to reach a Grand Slam main draw for the first time.
 However, he fell short losing to Dominik Koepfer in a close 5-7, 5-7 match.
-Despite losing the opportunity to compete for a singles grand slam he did play with his partner Thomas Fancutt in the Australian Open.
-The doubles team sadly made an exit in the first round.
+Despite losing the opportunity to compete for a singles grand slam he did play with his partner Thomas Fancutt in the doubles main draw of the Australian Open but the doubles team made an exit in the first round.